TimothyMakkison/graham_convex_hull/README.md

 ## Graham scan algorithm
 Graham scan algorithm finds the convex hull of a series of points in O(n log(n)) time.
 It does so by calculating the angle between every point and the lowest point, and then sorting in ascending order.
+The sorted algorithms are iterated through with three points at a time being tested for whether they for a clockwise or anti clockwise angle.

 ## Pseudocode
 ```